ArmaanMcleod/CSSE1001/README.md

 # CSSE1001
-Some code I wrote during CSSE1001 at UQ.
+Some projects I did during CSSE1001 at UQ.